RogerBaklund/LayoutProcessor/README.md

 ## Error handling

 By default error messages are output where errors are encountered, but the script continues to run.
 You can configure the error handling using the `on_error($mode)` method.

+The default mode is useful for a system under development.
+When it goes to production you should disable the visual error messages and instead use `ERR_LOG` to write the messages to a file or a database table.

-The following error mode flag constants are defined:
+The following error mode constants are defined:

 - `ERR_TEXT` Error message is output as plain text (default)
 - `ERR_HTML` Error message is output as HTML (in a `<p>` element)